CLIMATE RESPONSIBILITY

 Indirect emissions from purchased energy

-These are emissions associated with the electricity and energy that power our operations.
+These are the emissions associated with the electricity and energy used in e-Core's offices.

 Scope 3